 Freedom

-According to Age UK, as many as 600,000 older people only leave their house once a week or less, 900,000 feel trapped in their homes, and three million would like to go out more often.
+According to Age UK, as many as 600,000 older people leave their house once a week or less, 900,000 people feel trapped in their homes, and three million would like to go out more often.

 Not being able to leave home without help from a carer or relative can be very restricting.
-So, receiving care can make all the difference.
+So receiving care can make all the difference.

 There’s a level of flexibility around hourly care too, though this is dependent on when carers are available.